 - Because historically, real estate has been a more stable investment when compared with stocks (recent years being an exception).
 Between 1978 and 2004, real estate appreciated an average of 8.6 percent per year.
 While stocks returned more than 13 percent during that time, they also saw more peaks and valleys.
 True, stocks grew more.
 HOWEVER, that is just appreciation — not including the wealth-building associated with paying off a mortgage, or the tax advantages.

 - Because your household income will be lower, the tax write offs like mortgage interest and property taxes will be even more valuable post-divorce.
+Just make sure you remember that when estimating your taxes.
 Plus, if you were to sell your home, you can likely pocket most or all of the profits tax-free.
 Only a few investment vehicles provide such a tax perk.

 - If you sell now in this down market, you will likely lose money on your investment.
 Hang on to it, and history tells us that you will recoup your investment — and then some.
 Remember investing 101 – buy low, sell high.
 Selling your home or hand it over to your spouse now is the equivalent of selling low, while refinancing or otherwise taking possession now equals buying low.
 Be a smart investor.